bmink/rlctail/README.md

 Reddit API.

 Additional features:
-* Comments can be delayed by a specified number of seconds
+* Comments can be delayed by a specified number of seconds (handy when your stream is behind)
 * Display will adjust dynamically to the width of the terminal window
 * Number of total pending comments is displayed in the top-right corner
 * If more than one instances of rlctail are running at the same time, this